bdoghomieg123/MK11PremiumStore-Moderator-bot/README.md

 # TODO #

-- Find solution for bug where bot won't recognize a comment if "New kontent for: [character]" is in the comment twice.
-This is a low priority issue considering that during normal usage, this would never really become an issue provided the subreddit moderators closely follow the format.
+- Find solution for bug where bot won't recognize multiple characters if "New kontent for: [character]" is in the comment twice.
+This is a low priority issue considering that during normal usage, this would never really become an issue provided the subreddit moderators closely follow the format. ***Currently working on this***

-- Use variables to define the praw.ini authentication fields so that a user may run this bot from an EXE file (expected to be implemented by or in release v1.0).

 - Utilize characters.txt for reading usernames.
 (File not yet in use.
 It just exists in the repo for the future.)

-- ~~Fix issue where bot only replies a certain percentage of the time~~

-- ~~Work out solution to issue where a false positive will ensue if two different characters are mentioned in one comment~~ Issue fixed by implementing a format for the moderators of the subreddit to use which the bot will search for.
-Instead of just a character name, the bot will now search for "New kontent on:" Followed by the character name.

 # Moderator bot for MK11PremiumStore #

 Hello!
-Welcome to the biggest bot I have ever written by far.

 This is a bot that searches a Moderator's distinguished comment for each one of the characters within the file, and mentions the people who subscribed for notifications in a reply to the original comment. scroll down to the bottom to see the instructions on modifying the subscriber lists and reply text.

 If you encounter any bugs, the program replies with/to something it shouldn't, or you'd like to suggest a feature, file an issue report, or message me on reddit at u/kapow-bitch and I will see what I can do to improve it.